Information for Vets

 ‘A vet's referral takes place after a primary care vet decides they cannot provide the level of expertise or specialist facilities required to treat your pet’.

-Veterinary Surgeons have a legal obligation to recognize when a treatment option for a patient is outside of their area of competence or scope of practice.
+Veterinary Surgeons have a legal obligation to recognise when a treatment option for a patient is outside of their area of competence or scope of practice.

 ‘Scope of practice is generally defined as the activities that an individual healthcare provider performs in the delivery of patient care’.